apache/trafficserver/doc/arch/cache/cache-data-structures.en.rst

       Array of of :cpp:class:`EvacuationBlock` buckets.
 This is sized so there is one bucket for every evacuation span.

+   .. cpp:member:: off_t len

+      Length of stripe in bytes.

 .. cpp:function:: int Vol::evac_range(off_t low, off_t high, int evac_phase)

    Start an evacuation if there is any :cpp:class:`EvacuationBlock` in the range from *low* to *high*.
 Return 0 if no evacuation was started, non-zero otherwise.